kaonone/akropolis-c2fc-srml/implementation-overview.md

 ### What is Commitments to Future Cashflows:

-More about it you can read here: *link to c2fc description*
+More about it you can read [here](https://wiki.akropolis.io/c2fc/overview/)

 ### Design